 Turn signals are designed to alert others that a driver is about to turn or change lanes.
-When used properly, this simple but effective device has the potential to prevent hundreds of thousands of senseless collisions.
-Unfortunately, many drivers still fail to recognize the importance of using a turn signal.
+When used properly, this simple but effective device could prevent hundreds of thousands of senseless collisions.
+Unfortunately, many drivers who fail to use their turn signal may cause serious harm to others in a lane change crash.

 Whatever drivers may or may not feel about using turn signals, it is the law in Nevada.
 Therefore, if you were injured in a crash caused by a driver’s failure to signal, you may be eligible to seek compensation.